Bizarre Statements

 Ellen condemned gatherings such as picnics:

-Ellen taught that is was a sin for children to play on the Sabbath:
+Ellen taught that is was a sin for children to participate in play on the Sabbath:

 • “The house of God is desecrated, the Sabbath violated by Sabbath believers’ children.
 They run about the house, play, talk, and manifest their evil tempers in the very meetings where the saints have met together to glorify God and worship Him in the beauty of holiness.
 The place that should be holy, and where a holy stillness reigns, and where perfect order, neatness, and humility should exist is made to be a perfect Babylon, and a place where confusion, disorder and untidiness reigns.
 These things shut out God from our assemblies, and cause His wrath to be kindled that He will not be pleased to go out with the armies of Israel to battle against our enemies.
 He would not give the victory in Oswego meeting.
 The enemies of our faith triumphed.
 God was displeased.
 God’s anger is kindled that His house should be made like Babylon…God despises our prayers for our children until we have done all on our part to save them.
 God corrects His children when they go astray from Him, and parents should correct their children when they disobey them.
 Correct their tempers.
 Above everything take care of them on the Sabbath.
 You may as well violate the Sabbath yourselves as to let your children do it.
 If you suffer your children to play upon the Sabbath, God looks upon you as Sabbath breakers, or commandment breakers.
 Your children should be made to mind you.
 Your word should be their law.
 Parents, take hold of this work, for the destroying angel is soon to pass around and slay utterly both old and young, men, women, and little children.
 O do not be found wanting when weighed in the balance.”
 Letters and Manuscripts, Manuscript1 (1854)